panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 It is useful to notice that sometimes an obstacle might impede deployment, while at other times, the same obstacle might prevent deployment entirely.
 The research group discussed distinguishing between obstacles that impede and obstacles that prevent, but it appears that the boundary between "impede" and "prevent" can shift over time - some of the Lessons Learned are based on both Path Aware technologies that were not deployed, and Path Aware technologies that were deployed, but were not deployed widely or quickly.
 See {{Shim6}} and {{Addendum-MP-TCP}} as one example of this shifting boundary.

-## Overcoming Entropy {#OvercomingEntropy}
+## Justifying Deployment {#JustifyingDeployment}

-The benefit of Path Awareness must be great enough to overcome entropy for already-deployed devices.
+The benefit of Path Awareness must be great enough to justify making changes in an operational network.
 The colloquial American English expression, "If it ain't broke, don't fix it" is a "best current practice" on today's Internet.
 (See {{Quick-Start}}, {{TRIGTRAN}}, and {{Source-Quench}}).

 ## Providing Benefits for Early Adopters {#EarlyAdopters}